antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 ### Touch is better

 The double tap threshold for Windows Store applications and WPF applications are now the same in Windows 8.1 and above.
-This

 https://connect.microsoft.com/VisualStudio/feedback/details/903760/wpf-touch-services-are-badly-broken